-The module description for the graduation track includes arrangements regarding graduation, assessment in the graduation phase and the determination of the result.
-The graduation module description can be found on Brightspace.
+The module description of graduation includes arrangements regarding graduation, assessment in the graduation phase and the determination of the result.
+The graduation manual can be found on the Student Portal and the relevant Brightspace page.

 3.8 Possibility of transfer to a bachelor's degree programme